Bealby/grandpas-pocket-watch-shop/TESTING.md

   1 column layout for all icon text links.
 - For smaller devices the main title
-  `Grandpa's Pocket Watch Shop` should decrease in font size and remain centered.
+  `Grandpa's Pocket Watch Shop` should decrease in font size and remain centred.

 [Go to top](#contents)